Oklahoma State vs. Texas Tech NCAA Football Odds, Plays and Insights | November 20, 2021

 Texas Tech Stats and Trends

-- This season, the Red Raiders have one against the spread win in two games as an underdog of 10.5 points or more.
+- The Red Raiders have covered the spread once this year when underdogs by 10.5 points or more (in two chances).

-- Texas Tech has gone over the point total in 50% of its opportunities this season (five times over 10 games with a set point total).
+- Texas Tech's games this season have eclipsed the over/under five times in 10 opportunities (50%).

-- In games that Texas Tech piles up over 276.6 yards, the team is 5-4-1 against the spread and 6-4 overall.
+- Texas Tech is 5-4-1 against the spread and 6-4 overall when the team picks up more than 276.6 yards.

-- The Red Raiders have turned the ball over 17 times this season, four more turnovers than the Cowboys have forced (13).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.